George Chaffey Bridge: Current bridge

-The nine-span, 331 m long and 9.8 m wide, prestressed concrete bridge was designed and constructed by the Department of Main Roads (New South Wales).
+The nine-span, 331 m long and 9.8 m wide, prestressed concrete bridge was designed and constructed by the Department of Main Roads.
 The Victorian approach is 500 m long, with a six-span, high-strength reinforced concrete I-beam floodway bridge, 80.4 m long.
 The New South Wales approach to the main bridge crossing is 1.3 km long, and includes three floodway bridges.